 - i.
-Collaborate with stakeholders to develop dynamic and comprehensive demand driven extension packages and delivery approaches appropriate for different clientele. - ii.
+Collaborate with stakeholders to develop dynamic and comprehensive extension packages and delivery approaches appropriate for different clientele. - ii.
 Encourage investments in capacity building for extension service providers, extension clientele and relevant institutions. - iii.
-Encourage the adoption of technologies that attract the youth to livestock development-related activities; - iv.
-Encourage the development of extension delivery systems such as ICT, and regulate and monitor the content to assure quality of the information shared.
+Encourage the adoption of technologies that attract the youth to livestock development-related activities. - iv.
+Encourage the development of extension delivery systems such as ICT, and regulate and monitor the content to assure quality of the information shared. - v.
+Strengthen research -extension -farmer linkages.